SamSeabourn/trash-panda/README.md

 - Detects stack-trace style URLs ending with :line:column (eg `www.myapp.com/main.js:1:22323`)
 - Formats default page `<pre>` content with Prettier
-- Opens up light weight browser editor (monaco)
+- Lazy loads a light weight browser editor (monaco)
 - Injects a visual caret (👉) at the location of the stack trace
 - Auto scrolls to the location